 How can I find out more information on the CHAMP study?

-If you would like more information on this study, please contact one of the CHAMP team members using the information below.
+Recruitment for the CHAMP study at Ulster University has now closed, however, if you would like more information on the study, or are interested in future myopia research, please contact one of the CHAMP team members using the information below.